Overview

 Interest Reported on PA-40 Individual Income Tax Return

-For tax years beginning on or after Jan.
-1, 2014, interest income reporting on PA Schedule A will begin by reporting the amount of interest income taxable for federal income tax purposes.
-Interest income taxable for PA personal income tax purposes will then be ascertained by determining if any adjustments must be made to the federal interest income amount.
+Interest income reporting on PA Schedule A will begin by reporting the amount of interest income taxable for federal income tax purposes.
+Interest income taxable for PA PIT purposes will then be ascertained by determining if any adjustments must be made to the federal interest income amount.
 All Pennsylvania-taxable interest income must be reported on the PA-40, Individual Income Tax return.

 PA-40 Schedule A - Required if Adjustments to Federal Interest Income

-For tax years beginning on or after Jan.
-1, 2014, a taxpayer with any adjustments to the interest income reported for federal income tax purposes must complete and file a PA-40 Schedule A, Interest Income, with the PA-40, Individual Income Tax Return.
-Any adjustments included on Lines 2, 3, 5, 6, 7, 8, 11, 12, 13, 14 and 15 of PA-40 Schedule A, regardless of the amount, triggers the requirement for including the schedule.
+A taxpayer with any adjustments to the interest income reported for federal income tax purposes must complete and file a PA-40 Schedule A, Interest Income, with the PA-40, Individual Income Tax Return.
+Any adjustments included on Lines 2, 3, 5, 6, 7, 8, 11, 12, 13, 14, and 15 of PA-40 Schedule A, regardless of the amount, triggers the requirement for including the schedule.

 Interest Income - Residents vs. Nonresidents